Quick answer

 Nutritional benefits for babies

-- 💚Plant-based protein supports growth and muscle development.
+- 💚Plant protein — supports growth and is useful in vegetarian diets.

 How to serve peas for babies